maximilianh/cellBrowser/docs/advanced.rst

 Advanced Topics
 ---------------

+For a reference of all cellbrowser.conf statements, see the example file https://github.com/maximilianh/cellBrowser/blob/master/src/cbPyLib/cellbrowser/sampleConfig/cellbrowser.conf

 To update only the javascript files and re-create the index.html, you can use the command line tool cbUpgrade.

 To add Google Analytics tracking to your cell browser, create a file ``.cellbrowser.conf`` in your home directory